 Iron deficiency anemia during pregnancy: Prevention tips

 Iron deficiency anemia during pregnancy can make you feel weak and tired.
-Know the risk factors, symptoms and what you can do to avoid it.By Mayo Clinic Staff
+Know the risk factors and symptoms and what you can do to avoid the condition.By Mayo Clinic Staff

 What causes iron deficiency anemia during pregnancy?